-The Corporation's business, operations and facilities are subject to numerous stringent federal, provincial, state, local and foreign environmental laws and regulations.
-In Canada, the Corporation is required to maintain Certificates of Approval with respect to its water discharge, air emissions and land fill sites.
-The ministry in charge of environmental matters in each province conducts periodic compliance reviews, and the Corporation is required to perform ongoing tests of its discharges.
-From time to time due to non-compliance matters which arise, remediation and containment orders are received which require action by the Corporation.
-The Corporation commits financial and technical resources as it deems necessary, including outside consultants, to develop action plans in accordance with the requirements of the various jurisdictions within which it operates.
-The regulatory authorities and the Corporation have agreed on a remediation plan for the former Fleet Industries site.
-While it is expected that the remediation plan will be successful the plan incorporates a new technique which may not be successful within the time and budget contemplated.
+The Corporation's business, operations and facilities are subject to numerous stringent federal, provincial, state, local and foreign environmental laws and regulations in Canada, the United States and the United Kingdom.
+In Canada, the Corporation is required to maintain certificates of approval, permits or licenses with respect to its water discharges, air emissions and land fill sites.
+The ministry in charge of environmental matters in each province conducts periodic compliance reviews, and the Corporation engages in regular monitoring and measuring of its discharges.
+From time to time due to non-compliance matters that arise, containment, mitigation and remedial orders are received, which require action by the Corporation.
+The Corporation commits financial and technical resources as is deems necessary, including outside consultants, to develop action plans in accordance with the requirements of the various jurisdictions within which it operates.

+The Corporation with regulatory body approval has implemented remedial systems at Bristol Aerospace Limited and Aeronca Inc. to address trichloroethylene-impacted groundwater.
+These remedial systems have been in operation for more than 5 years and continue to show decreasing levels of contamination with capital costs already incurred and ongoing operating expenses.
+At the former Fleet Industries site, the regulatory authorities and the Corporation have agreed on a remediation plan for the same contaminant.
+While it is expected that the remediation will be successful, the plan incorporates a new technique, which may not be successful within the time and budget contemplated.
+Remedial plans are also being developed in conjunction with the governing environmental authorities at the Orenda site and Bournemouth site.
+The final costs of remediation at these sites are not known at this time and could adversely and materially affect the Corporation's financial results.
 Although management believes that the Corporation's operations and facilities are in material compliance with environmental laws and regulations, future changes in these laws, regulations or interpretations thereof or the nature of the Corporation's operations may require the Corporation to make significant additional capital expenditures to ensure compliance in the future.